Graph rewriting

 Applying S to G_B

-For the last three cases, the output is unpredictable, but several executions with the same input data will give the same output.
-But, if the order of rules in the package S is changed, the behaviour may be different.
+In the last three cases, the output is unpredictable, but multiple executions with the same input data will give the same output.
+However, if the order of the rules in the package S is changed, the behaviour may be different.